mdislam1/SQL-COVID-19-Analysis-Project/README.md

 ## Analysis Steps:

+3. Third item
+    1. Indented item
+    2. Indented item

 1. Initial Data Selection:
-  i.
 Selects essential data fields such as location, date, total cases, new cases, total deaths, and population from the CovidDeaths table.

-3. Total Cases vs Total Deaths:
+2. Total Cases vs Total Deaths:
   * Calculates the death percentage based on the total number of cases, providing insights into the likelihood of dying if contracting COVID-19 in a specific country.

 3. Total Cases vs Population: